-It means you’re saving your precious time and energy for the BEST things (like getting enough sleep, or reading books to your little ones, or spending time with your husband) instead of allow the demands of life to totally consume you.
+It means you’re saving your precious time and energy for the BEST things (like getting enough sleep, or reading books to your little ones, or taking a long bubble bath) instead of allowing the demands of life to totally consume you.

 A few ways I have cut corners over the years (I still do many of these things!):

 - use paper plates on busy weekday lunches

 - eat sandwiches, leftovers, or other very simple meals for school day lunches

 - teach my young kids to help out with chores like setting the table, clearing their dirty dishes off the table, etc. (I’m currently doing a three-week Freedom Moms Challenge and I highly recommend it!)